 We get it.
 He's a king, he's out of touch.
 But who holds a donut like that?
 It's not a glass of water, Richard.
 His hand is going to be covered in frosting!

-The Royal Baby is perhaps the least "romantic" of the three Christmas Prince installments thus far, but it still manages its fair share of cheesy lovesick scenes.
+3 The Cinderella Slipper The Royal Baby is perhaps the least "romantic" of the three Christmas Prince installments thus far, but it still manages its fair share of cheesy lovesick scenes.
 Like this one, where Richard mimics Prince Charming as he slips Amber's slipper on her foot and declares it a perfect fit.
 This occurs after she realizes for the first time, just two days before her baby is to be born, that she can no longer reach her feet.
+4 "Clicks Tongue"

 This isn't really the fault of the film, but if you watch the movie with closed captions on, there are a number of moments where the captions tell you someone clicks their tongue.
 No noise is heard on screen, and these mysterious tongue clicks serve no purpose, but if you were relying solely on the closed captions to understand what was happening, you'd think there was some sort of secret language being used throughout Aldovia.

 Everything about the curse is ridiculous, from the silly drawing of a sorceress in a history book to the Queen Mother's repeated reassurances that sorcery was disproved years ago.
 But the most ridiculous aspect of the curse is how immediately and completely Amber believes in its existence from the first moment she hears of it.

 We get it.
 There's a lot going on in this movie, so you'd be forgiven for getting lost.
 Thankfully, there's a handy scene of straight-up exposition midway through the film, in which Amber literally spells out everything that's happened in the movie thus far when her dad he asks how she's doing via FaceTime.
 Only the most well-written films include scenes like this!

 7 Literally Everything Involving Amber's Dad